GALAHAD EQP package#

 A_ptr |

-is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of \(A\), as well as the total number of entries, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be C_NULL. |
+is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of |

-function eqp_reset_control(T, control, data, status)
+function eqp_reset_control(T, INT, control, data, status)

 Reset control parameters after import if required.